hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

 2. **Classification**.
 The data in this case is $$(x_i, y_i)$$ where $$y_i$$ are discrete values that represent classes.
 For example each instance $$x_i$$ might specify the petal width and height of a flower and each $$y_i$$ would then specify the corresponding type of flower.
 A common loss function for this type of problem is cross entropy.
 In these learning tasks, a machine learning model typically predicts the *probability* that a given $$x_i$$ corresponds to a certain class.
 Hence if the possible classes in the problem are $$(C_1, C_2, C_3, C_4)$$ then the model would output an array $$(p_1, p_2, p_3, p_4)$$ where $$\sum_ p_i = 1$$ *for each $$y_i$$.

+# What Role Does Machine Learning have in Particle Physics?

+Machine learning is useful whenever you have a dataset $$(x_i, y_i)$$ and the relationship $$y=f(x)$$ is difficult to determine through a traditional approach.
+In such a case, one would use one of the common machine learning model functions (such as a neural network) as a model $$f$$ (which generalizes quite nicely) and then use a form of gradient descent to tune the neural network parameters.
+Lets examine a few cases where this shows up in particle physics

+* One wants to classify detected particles as signal or background events (the $$y_i$$) based on their energy, momentum, charge, etc... (the $$x_i$$).
+This specific problem was featured on Kaggle 6 years ago: https://www.kaggle.com/c/higgs-boson/data.
+* (My Research) Particle energy is measured in the liquid argon calotimeter by studying the current flowing through the electronics.
+When a particle deposits energy in one of the cells, a unique pulse shape is seen in the current.
+One wants to determine the energy of the incident particles (the $$y_i$$) based on the form of the current time series (the $$x_i$$).
+The traditional approach was to use a signal processing technique known as the optimal filter, but as the lumonisity of the LHC increases, these pulse shapes are littered with more and more deposited energy from background events.

+# Where Should I Go if I Want to Get Good At Machine Learning

+Machine Learning is not something you'll learn in an hour.
+It's a skill you need to develop over time, and like any skill you need to practice a little bit every day.
+If you want to reall *excel* at machine learning, my recommendation is to order https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ and to **read and code along with each chapter**.
+Don't go crazy: just do 30 minutes a day.
+You'd be surprised how much you could learn in a couple months.

 {% include links.md %}